FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/hub/ports/std-ports.rst

 These 4-pin `JST-PH <https://docs.revrobotics.com/duo-control/control-system-overview/cables-and-connectors/jst-ph-sensors-and-rs485>`_
 style connectors are used for connecting I2C sensors.
 Each port is a single I2C bus where multiple sensors can be attached.
 Using sensors with identical addresses on the same bus can cause problems.
-The range of I2C sensors that can be connected is limited by :ref:`Game Manual Part 1 <manuals/game_manuals/game_manuals:game manuals>`.
+The range of I2C sensors that can be connected is limited by the :ref:`Competition Manual <manuals/game_manuals/game_manuals:competition manual>`.
 While it is possible to use a large range of sensors, the vast majority of I2C sensors do not have drivers built into the SDK.
 It is possible to use community drivers or create your own.
 For more information on this port please see `REV I2C Port Documentation <https://docs.revrobotics.com/duo-control/control-system-overview/control-hub-basics#i2c-port-specifications>`_.